-The War on Poverty has been an unmitigated failure!
+The War on Poverty has been an unmitigated failure and should be abolished.

 Given the evidence, what other conclusion can one draw?
 Unless . . . unless the objective of the War on Poverty was NOT to decrease the percent of people living below the poverty level.
 Perhaps the purpose was to sentence generations of Americans to a life of dependency on the government for their basic needs and, by default, build a permanent underclass of voters dependent on government give-aways?